civalin/cmdlr/DEVELOP.md

-If you want to write a analyzer, this is for you.
+If you want to write an analyzer, this is for you.

 # Develop An Analyzer